November 16, 2020

 Whatever the reason, you need to be prepared to be a few (or more) reps behind her during most of the workout the first few times you do it because it’s not as easy as you might think to ‘mimic her like a video game’.

-I have to admit I found this really frustrating at first.
-But my advice is to stick with it.
+Most of us found this really frustrating at first.
+But our advice is to stick with it.
 This isn’t a reason not to try the workouts.

-And now that you know that she’s not going to cue you at all you won’t be waiting for it (like I was).
+And now that you know that she’s not going to cue you at all you won’t be waiting for it (like we were).*

 The main workouts are recorded from behind (and above) Tracy.

-Of course this doesn’t in any way affect the workouts but it was weird for me.
-I expected to see her face.*
+Of course this doesn’t in any way affect the workouts but it was weird for us.
+We expected to see her face.*

 *You can get a front view of (part of) the workout if you choose to watch one of the other variations of the workout uploaded to your library every week.
 There’s more about that below.

-The workouts start off with what I’d call a warm-up that are mostly a lot of arm swing patterns that are done to the music.
+The workouts start off with what we’d call a warm-up that’s mostly a lot of arm swing patterns that are done to the music.

-The arm patterns are all very similar with each workout but it’s still a different combination every time so you’ll never hit every rep with Tracy.
+The arm patterns are all very similar with each workout but it’s still a different combination every time so you may never hit every rep with the instructor (at least we never do).

-I read somewhere that you’re supposed to feel free and not get caught up with doing the moves exactly with her so keep that in mind because otherwise you’ll wind up really frustrated that you can’t follow her patterns.
+We read somewhere that you’re supposed to feel free and not get caught up with doing the moves exactly with the instructor so keep that in mind because otherwise you’ll wind up really frustrated that you can’t follow the patterns.

 After the ‘warm-up’ you may (or may not, every workout is different) pick up light dumbbells (1-3 lbs.) and continue arm swing combinations holding the weights.